 Jeff & Celia Clark ran a great local agency in Grants Pass for over 40 years.
 In 2010 Midland Empire merged with the Clarks, who have now transitioned into retirement.
 This has been a blessing for them because they now have more time to play with grandkids and explore the West Coast.
 Jeff and Celia Clark have left the agency in Midland Empire’s capable hands to ensure clients still receive the same great customer service that has been the Clarks motto for years: “Service is the Key.”

 In 2016 Lawton joined the family business and moved to Grants Pass.
 He has worked as the manager of the agency and has enjoyed the challenges and rewards.
 He appreciates all he has learned and continues to learn.
 While attending college in Reno, Lawton met the love of his life, Tara Dines of Sierra City, CA; naturally, they were married in September 2017.
-This union has produced 2 children - Alia (2018) and Lincoln (2020).
+This union has produced 3 children – Alia, Lincoln, and Jamison.
 When Lawton is not being a family man you will find him fishing and hunting in the greatest place on earth to be, Southern Oregon.
-Lawton gives back to his community by participating in the Josephine County Chamber of Commerce, the Boys and Girls Club of Grants Pass, the Marine Corps League, and Rotary.
+Lawton gives back to his community by participating in the Josephine County Chamber of Commerce, the Boys and Girls Club of Grants Pass, the Marine Corps League, Young Professionals Network, and Rotary.